 - Community-based child abuse and neglect prevention services

 - Community-based juvenile delinquency prevention services

-Specific DFPS employees handle client services duties such as planning for services, development of the statement of work, developing performance measures, contracting, contract management, contract monitoring, and resolving contracting
+Specific DFPS employees handle client services duties such as planning the purchasing of contracted services, contract administration, contract management, contract monitoring and accountability.

 DFPS divisions responsible for contracting include:

 - Purchased Client Services

 The Texas Health and Human Services Commission (HHSC) also obtains services that may support DFPS programs.
 For more information, visit the HHSC Business and Contracting Opportunities home page.